mbaze/LzssPack/README.md

 ## LzssPack

 LzssPack is a simple command line packer primarily meant to be used for retro computing projects.
 It uses a simple compression scheme based on Lempel–Ziv–Storer–Szymanski algorithm.
-The stream format was originally devised by Pavel "Zilog" Cimbal who used it in his Sinclair ZX Spectrum compression utility called Thrasher.
+The stream format was originally devised by Pavel "Zilog" Cimbal who used it in his Sinclair ZX Spectrum compression utility Thrasher.

 ### Stream Format